trackagoat logotrackagoat/Docs

 ExportContents

-All exports respect your active filters (date range, creator selection, outstanding-only toggle).
+All exports respect your active filters (date range, creator selection, structure, campaign, and outstanding-only toggle).
 Amounts are in dollars (e.g. 12.50), not cents.
 Timestamps are UTC ISO 8601.
 The files are UTF-8 with a BOM so they open correctly in Excel and Numbers.

 Per-creator payouts tab